MajorMittenss/Livonia-Exile-Map-and-Lootpositions-TKO/README.md

 # Livonia-TKO
+"ThomasTKO"
 My Mission for Livonia

-Thats my version of Trader for Livonia , with loot tabel use this startline -mod=enoch;@Exile; as exempel
+This is my version of traders for Livonia, with loot table. use this startline -mod=enoch;@Exile;
+Example:
 -name=Exile "-mod=enoch;@Exile;@Extended_Base_Mod;" "-serverMod=
 @infiSTAR_Exile;@A3XAI;"  -autoinit

-!!! where would i put the livoniaBuildings !!!
+!!!
+Where to put the livoniaBuilding.cpp !!!

 @ExileServer\addons\exile_server_config.pbo and include it in config.cpp file class CfgBuildings